Papers of Maurice L. Albertson

 Series 13: 2009 accession, 1934-2009 and undated

 The first part of the Papers of Maurice L. Albertson was donated to the Water Resources Archive in 2004 by Dr. Albertson.
 Additional accessions were received from Dr. Albertson in 2008 and from his widow Audrey Faulkner in 2009.
 An accession received in 1978 is housed at the Colorado State Archives and is not included here.
+Two student reports by Robert W. Saulmon were donated by him in 2022.

 Materials appraised for removal included student reports and exams, printed materials, form letters, and slides.
 Generally, among the student reports only those having grades of B+ or better were retained.
 Printed materials (i.e., books, reports, articles, reprints, newsletters, newspapers, etc.) were retained only if they were by Albertson, significantly annotated, or uncommon and on the subject of water.
 A set of documents compiled as research for a book was not retained as it was primarily photocopies, reprints, and student reports that could be found elsewhere in the collection.
 Form letters and similar mass mailings received by Albertson were not retained.
 Slides that were not labeled and could not be identified were discarded; personal slides were returned to the family.
 From the 2009 accession, a large set of student files was not retained.

 Some materials have been digitized and are available through the Colorado State University Libraries website.
-In the electronic version of this document, direct links appear in context.
+In the electronic version of this document, some direct links appear in context.

 Some materials donated by Dr. Albertson in 2004 and in 2008 were separated to be combined with existing University Archive collections.
 These include: the Records of the Asian Institute of Technology (7 boxes); the Records of the Office of International Programs (11 boxes), and the Peace Corps Collection (7 boxes).
 Slides of the Peace Corps from the 2009 accession were moved to that collection.
 Materials Albertson inherited from colleague Bill Sayre were separated to create the Papers of William W. Sayre in the Water Resources Archive.